Zest-studi-o/Gamer-Quiz/README.md

 - To encourage people to take the gamer quiz.
 - To let users select different levels of difficulty.
 - To provide users with feedback so that they know what they have got wrong and learn the correct answer.
-- To allow the users to save their scores and appear on the leader-board to make it more competitive and appealing to play.
+- To allow the users to save their scores and appear on the leader board to make it more competitive and appealing to play.

 ### User Stories

 #### First-Time Visitor Goals

 - As a first-time visitor, I want to take part in a gaming quiz so that I can test my knowledge about video games.
-- As a first-time visitor, I want to play the quiz in different devices so that I can use all my devices at my convenience.
+- As a first-time visitor, I want to play the quiz on different devices so that I can use all my devices at my convenience.
 - As a first-time visitor, I want to navigate easily the site so that I can understand quickly the game mechanics.

 #### Returning Visitor Goals